mr-cal/Linux-Magic-Trackpad-2-USB-C-Driver/README.md

 ## Wayland and X11

-Magic Trackpads work significantly better out of the box when using Wayland.
+The out-of-box experience with Magic Trackpads is significantly better with Wayland compared to X11.

-Compared to X11, Wayland has excellent support for smooth scrolling, soft taps, and pinch to zoom.
-Wayland is the default compositor in Ubuntu 24.10 and newer.
+Wayland has excellent support for smooth scrolling, soft taps, and pinch to zoom.

+Additional gestures can be configured with [touchegg](https://github.com/JoseExposito/touchegg).

 ## Thanks